-China Railway has announced that a brand new high-speed train line traversing Yunnan Province is set to begin operation in July 2018.
+China Railway has added a brand new high-speed train line traversing Yunnan Province.
 Forget jumping on a 1-hour flight from Kunming to Lijiang or riding the 6-hour-long train from Kunming to Dali – this new route will allow you to sit back and experience Yunnan’s idyllic countryside from the comfort of a train traveling at 200km/hr.

 RELATED READING: Top 5 Things to Do around Dali and Lijiang